Connect with God

 Seek advice from Him.

-Rest in His promises and presence.
+Rest quietly in His promises and presence.

 Ask for help and make requests for you and for others.